Technical Expertise

 Our Role

-Our team of conservation experts at ByrneLooby in London, advised on the structural engineering aspects of the restoration of this building.
+Our team of conservation experts at Ayesa in London, advised on the structural engineering aspects of the restoration of this building.
 The challenge being to be true to the spirit of an original full size Greek Temple whilst ensuring stability to modern standards and with less "monumental" construction methods.
 The Eastbach Temple project caught the imagination of financial journalists and has featured in the Financial Times, The Times, The Guardian, The Telegraph and even, the New York Times.

 Our Role